openstack-archive/tripleo-docs/doc/source/install/containers_deployment/overcloud.rst

       --image trunk.registry.rdoproject.org/master/centos-binary-base:current-tripleo-rdo \
       --tag-from-label rdo_version

+.. note:: The tag is actually a Delorean hash.
+You can find out the versions
+          of packages by using this tag.
+          For example, `ac82ea9271a4ae3860528eaf8a813da7209e62a6_28eeb6c7` tag,
+          is in fact using this `Delorean repository`_.

 The option ``--image
 trunk.registry.rdoproject.org/master/centos-binary-base:current-tripleo-rdo``
 will typically be replaced with a value specific to the environment.
 You may